hsieh672/HeartRate-Tracking/README.md

 # HeartRate-Tracking
 The PPG signal is collected at the wrist by a watch.
-There are three types of noise that need to be eliminated.
+Three types of noise need to be eliminated.
-The format of data.csv: A: PPG-G(7.5*10^-7 = uA), B: ACC-X, C: ACC-Y, D: ACC-Z. Sampling rate of photoplethysmography (PPG) and accelerator (ACC) signals are 50Hz.
+The format of data.csv: A: PPG-G(7.5*10^-7 = uA), B: ACC-X, C: ACC-Y, D: ACC-Z. The sampling rate of photoplethysmography (PPG) and accelerator (ACC) signals is 50Hz.
-The data in golden.csv: The heart rate which use to calculate the Availability Percentage (AP).
+The data in golden.csv: The heart rate calculates the Availability Percentage (AP).
 ## Low Pass filter
-The cut off frequency of the low pass filter is 240/60 (Hz), so I set up the edge frequency of passband and the edge frequency of stopband to the first two steps of the following figure, then the cut off frequency would be
+The cut-off frequency of the low pass filter is 240/60 (Hz), so I set up the edge frequency of the passband and the edge frequency of the stopband to the first two steps of the following figure, then the cut-off frequency would be
 ### (𝜔𝑝𝑎𝑠𝑠𝑏𝑎𝑛𝑑 +𝜔𝑠𝑡𝑜𝑝𝑏𝑎𝑛𝑑) ∗ (1/2)

-Next, created a rectangular window and shifted it to the right to make sure it is causal.
+Next, I created a rectangular window and shifted it to the right to make sure it was causal.
 Finally, y[n] = x[n]*h[n], the output data equivalent to the input data convolves the impulse response.

 ```sh